Skip to main content

 Shell

-Create a .env file in your project directory and add your wallet private key:
+Create a .env file in the project directory and add your wallet private key, replacing {YOUR_PRIVATE_KEY} with the private key from your EVM wallet.

 Shell